 Our call ended at that, but I could not help but feel sad for my best friend for becoming a victim of jealousy.

-If the person reading this blog has ever felt envious of a coworker, here are a few tips on avoiding jealousy over that newly promoted person.
+If the person reading this blog has ever felt that envy jealousy of a coworker, here are a few healthy tips on avoiding valued relationship jealousy over that newly promoted person.

-Social comparison theory is really at the root of jealousy in the workplace.
-The significance of this hypothesis is that we match ourselves up against others (like our collaborators) to comprehend how we’re doing, and our view of that correlation directly influences our mental self-image.
-This way, when your partner gets recognized or promoted, it is hard not to see their prosperity as your failure.
+Social comparison theory is really at the root of abnormal jealousy in the workplace.
+The significance of this hypothesis is that we match ourselves up against others (like our collaborators or romantic relationships) to comprehend how we’re doing, and our view of that correlation directly influences our mental self-image.
+This way, when your romantic partner gets recognized or promoted, it is hard not to see their prosperity as your failure.

 The primary thing you need to do is to stop denying your jealousy of someone else’s success.
 I know how challenging that can be to say out loud, but you should at least be able to admit your jealous feelings.